 hall.
 The start is in the Iliffe Way car park,

-Stowmarket—the same starting point as the East Anglian run
+Stowmarket—the same starting point that the East Anglian

 CARD stands for Cyclemotor And Roller Drive; this ride is

 meant for the slower-moving machines in the club.
 The